add-ons/plugin.video.vrt.nu/README.md

 - Livestreams working again

 #### v1.4.2 (2018-10-11)
-- Changed way of working with urls when a season is refering to href="#"
+- Changed way of working with urls when a season is referring to href="#"

 #### v1.4.1 (2018-09-24)
 - Adapted plugin to new vrtnu layout for showing multiple seasons